fizzle77/JAFDTC/doc/README.md

 ## System Editor Page

 The specific systems availble in a configuration vary from airframe to airframe.
+However, the general structure of the page on which you edit system configurations is similar from airframe to airframe.
 The system editor page provides a list of systems from which you can display per-system editors as the following figure illustrates.

 ![](images/Core_Cfg_Edit_Page.png)